RakhithJK/dotnet-vscode-csharp-wiki/Windows-Subsystem-for-Linux-[Work-In-Progress].md

 VERSION_CODENAME=xenial
 ```

-If the version is 14, run the following commands in a cmd to reinstall and update WSL.
+If you had upgraded to Windows Creators update and already had WSL installed, you might still have Ubuntu 14 in the WSL.
+If the version is 14, run the following commands in a cmd prompt to reinstall and update WSL.

 _Note: These commands remove everything in your current WSL.
 Please be sure to save any files you wish to keep._